mies/wercker-devbox/README.md

 ## TODO ##

-- Make VM memory size configurable
 - Install Ruby 1.9.3
 - Install zurb-foundation gem
+- Install git

 ## Advanced use ##

 ### Change /var/local/sites folder ###

 It is possible to change the mapping of the /var/local/sites/ to point to a different directory (default is `/var/local/sites` -> `~/dev/wercker`).
-To change this you need to set the `WERCKER_DEVBOX_SITESPATH`.
+To change this you need to set the `WERCKER_DEVBOX_SITESPATH` environment variable.

+    WERCKER_DEVBOX_SITESPATH=./ vagrant up

+### Change memory size of the devbox ###

+The memory size defaults to 1024mb.
+This can be overwritten by setting the `WERCKER_DEVBOX_MEMORY` environment variable.

+    WERCKER_DEVBOX_MEMORY=4096 vagrant up